AJQuta/MagicWorld/System/LifeSystem/NewLifeSystem/README.md

 ## Base Structure

 - LifeForm
-    - Animal
+    1. Animal
         * No Inventory
         * Cannot Attack
+        * No Knowledge
-    - Fighter
+    2. Fighter
         * Can Attack
-        - Player
+        1. Player
             * Has an Inventory
             * Has Knowledge
-        - Enemy
+        2. Enemy
             * Has a Weapon
+            * No Knowledge
-            - Boss
+            1. Boss
-            - MiniBoss [very low priority]
+            2. MiniBoss [very low priority]
-    - NPCs
+    3. NPCs
-        - QuestNPCs
+        1. QuestNPCs
-        - GenericNPCs
+        2. GenericNPCs
-        - ExchangeNPCs
+        3. ExchangeNPCs